anmalkov/imcopy/docs/readme.md

 - Character range [a-z]: Matches any single character within the specified range.
 For example, file[a-c].txt matches filea.txt, fileb.txt, and filec.txt.
 - Recursive wildcard **: Matches any sequence of directories.
 For example, **/*.jpg matches all .jpg files in any directory level.

-Here are some examples of patterns you can use in the appsettings.yaml file:
+Here are some examples of patterns you can use in the micopy comfiguration file (micopy.yaml):

 ```yaml
 ignorePatterns: